wradlib/wradlib/doc/source/jupyter.rst

 How can I get the example data?
 -------------------------------

 Most notebooks use example data.
-These data are provided in a seperate repository and you need to "install" them manually. *"Installing"* actually means: Download the data archive `here <https://github.com/wradlib/wradlib-data/archive/master.zip>`_ and extract it into any arbitrary directory.
+These data are provided in a separate repository and you need to "install" them manually. *"Installing"* actually means: Download the data archive `here <https://github.com/wradlib/wradlib-data/archive/master.zip>`_ and extract it into any arbitrary directory.
 Now you need to set an environment variable pointing to that directory:

 **Under Windows**, open a console and execute ``setx WRADLIB_DATA <full path to wradlib-data>``.